ratulrafsan/SnackbarOS/README.md

 ### Prerequisites
 * [Netwide Assembler](https://www.nasm.us/)
 * genisoimage (part of [cdrtools](https://www.archlinux.org/packages/community/x86_64/cdrtools/) on Arch-linux)
-* Bochs (you can use qemu, but you'll have to configure it yourself)
+* [Bochs](http://bochs.sourceforge.net/) (you can use qemu, but you'll have to configure it yourself)
 * Masochist mindset

 ### Cross-compiler
 First and foremost, you will need a cross-compiler.
-You can find the build instruction for it on [osdev](https://wiki.osdev.org/GCC_Cross-Compiler)
+You can find the build instructions for it on [osdev](https://wiki.osdev.org/GCC_Cross-Compiler)
 (grab some popcorn and a few gallon of soda cuz compiling a cross-compiler is one hell of a screen time journey)

 <sup><sup><sup>or you can just download an existing build & show some mercy to whatever hair left on your head </sup></sup></sup>